AngryAndConflict/skyrim-utils/README.md

 ## SSEEdit usage
 For basic usage in [SSEEdit](http://www.nexusmods.com/skyrimspecialedition/mods/164/?), you will only need SkyrimUtils.pas and scripts you want to use (like Skyrim - Make Temperable.pas).
 Put these files into your 'xEdit/Edit scripts' folder.

+## Contribution
+Any help and suggestions of any sort are always welcomed.
+Please keep in mind, that SkyrimUtils.pas is auto-generated file, for production only, all its actual functions and sources are present inside utils-src folder.

 ## individual scripts
 ### Skyrim - Make Craftable
-Automaticaly generates Crafting recipe for selected WEAP/ARMO records.
+Automatically generates Crafting recipe for selected WEAP/ARMO records.
 Adds all needed conditions and requirements.
 Required items will be selected according to items Keywords, if script can't do that - it will give a message in log with link on created recipe without required items.

 ### Skyrim - Make Temperable
-Automaticaly generates Tempering recipe for selected WEAP/ARMO records.
+Automatically generates Tempering recipe for selected WEAP/ARMO records.
 Adds all needed conditions and requirements.
 Required items will be selected according to items Keywords, if script can't do that - it will give a message in log with link on created recipe without required items.

 ### Skyrim - Generate Enchanted Versions
-Automaticaly generates Enchanted Versions for selected WEAP/ARMO records.
+Automatically generates Enchanted Versions for selected WEAP/ARMO records.
 Currently Script generates 31 enchanted copies of selected weapons per each, adds enchantment, alters new records value, and adds respected Suffixes for easy parsing and replace.
 * For armors script will make only one enchanted copy per each, for now.
 * All enchanted versions will have it's propper Temper COBJ records as well.